botanalytics/docs/docs/metrics/audience/demographics/gender/distribution.md

 Demonstrating a commitment to inclusivity and diversity in your user base can have a positive impact on your brand image.

+### Summary

 In summary, a Demographics Gender Distribution Horizontal Bar Graph displays the distribution of users across different gender categories, including traditional categories like male and female, as well as more inclusive categories like non-binary and undefined.
 It provides valuable insights for audience targeting, product development, and demonstrating inclusivity.